HungryNomad/BiteChain/README.md

 ## How to set it up

 ### Testing and Deployment
 Please ensure that you have Truffle version > 0.5.0 installed.
 If not, simply run:
 ```
 npm install -g truffle
 ```

-To get started, clone or download the repository.
-Then open a new terminal and navigate to the downloaded project and run the following command:
+To get started, clone or download the repository, open a new terminal and start ganache-cli with:
 ```
-truffle develop
+ganache-cli
 ```
 (Optional) If you wish to test on your local network, please note which port your truffle development is running on also copy your seed mnemonics down for later.
-Alternatively, there is a copy of this contact running on Ropsten network that you can play around with.
-Back to the truffle(develop) window:
+Alternatively, there is a copy of this contact running on Rinkeby network that you can play around with.

+In a new terminal, navigate to the downloaded project and run the following command:
 ```
-compile
-migrate
+cd final-project-Nanoshi
-test
+truffle test
 ```
 At this point BiteChain should have passed all tests and has migrated to your development network.
 ```
 truffle(develop)> test
 Using network 'develop'.